Today we’re going on a trip together to the Vineyards, a few hours drive from here to a region that is well known for its wine making & great cafés.

 And as Beth Moore intimates in her recent book Chasing Vines (our Book club’s read) that not all loss is pruning but it can definitely look & feel like it! ref

 “I am the True Vine, & my Father is the Vine Dresser.
 Any branch in Me that does not bear fruit [that stops bearing] He cuts away (trims off, takes away); & He cleanses & repeatedly prunes every branch that continues to bear fruit, to make it bear more & richer & more excellent fruit.”

-While living in this pandemic has been a very intimidating experience with many of my family members having to work on the front lines.
+While living through the pandemic has been a very intimidating experience with many of my family members having to work on the front lines.

-While not being able to spend time with my daughter’s & grandchildren who live interstate seems like a harsh pruning during this pandemic (the state borders are still closed!).
-Pruning away the travel plans & expectations I had for this year has revealed…
+When not being able to spend time with my daughter’s & grandchildren who live interstate seemed like a harsh pruning process during the pandemic.
+Cutting off the travel plans & expectations I had for those years revealed…

-The blessing of today’s communication technologies which have been so very precious in being able to keep in touch during this time of isolation.
+The blessing of today’s communication technologies which continue to be so very precious in keeping touch during times of isolation.

-And hubby & I have a much deeper appreciation for each other, sprouting new life into our marriage!
+And through all the pruning hubby & I have a much deeper appreciation for each other, sprouting new life into our marriage!

 When the branches are trimmed, even the smallest of blessings can be seen & appreciated!

-What blessings are you grateful for in this strangest of year’s my friend?
+What blessings are you grateful for my friend?